-Our Retina Center is led by Steven Virata, MD, FACS.
-His team specializes in medical and surgical management of diseases and disorders of the vitreous and retina.
-The Retina Center helps make The Williamson Eye Institute one of the premiere places to receive exceptional eye care in Indiana.
+Our Retina Center specializes in medical and surgical management of diseases and disorders of the vitreous and retina.
+The Retina Center makes The Williamson Eye Institute one of the premiere places to receive exceptional eye care in Indiana.

 The retina is the nervous tissue that lines the back surface of the eye and sends visual images to the brain.
 It can be compared to the film in a camera.
 If you think of the eye as a camera receiving images, then the retina is the film on which those images are recorded The central portion of the retina–the macula–is responsible for reading vision.
 The cavity of the eye is filled with a clear gel called the vitreous.

 There are two types of photoreceptor cells in the retina: cone cells and rod cells.
 Cone cells are concentrated in the center of the retina (called the macula), and are responsible for central and color vision.
 Rod cells are outside the macula and are required for peripheral vision and for night vision.
 Both cone and rod cells convert light into electrical impulses which travel through several types of nerve cells to the optic nerve, which then carries the signal to the brain, where “seeing” actually occurs.

 We provide consultations and/or treatment for the following conditions: